divyam-p/Eternity/README.md

 ### with Heroku at https://eternity-shop.herokuapp.com/

 ## Note:
-* use the deployed site to test.
+* use the deployed site to test, it may take awhile to load the first time around.